MariUkne/Hair-Harmony/README.md

 Welcome to Hair & Harmony`s website.
 The Salon where you get your own time.
 This page was created to reach out to more people who feel they want to pamper themselves.
 Maybe a new look with a new hairstyle or hair color, or a relaxing massage.
-Do you perhaps have pain during your pregnancy or just stiff muscles?
-I am here for you.
-Just take a look at the page and contact me by phone or e-mail.
-Do not forget to subscribe for offers.
+If the user perhaps have pain during their pregnancy or just stiff muscles?
+I want to show that I`m here for them.
+They just have to take a look at the page and contact me by phone or e-mail.
+There is also a subscribe for offers option.

 [Hair & Harmony](https://mariukne.github.io/hair-harmony/index.html)